Resolving F-Theory Models

 In F-theory, the standard approach to handling singular geometries is to replace them with smooth ones via crepant resolutions.
 This process preserves the Calabi–Yau condition and ensures the correct encoding of physical data.
 However, several important caveats apply:

-• Not all singularities admit crepant resolutions, rather some singularities are obstructed from being resolved without violating the Calabi–Yau condition.
-No algorithm is known to the authors that determines whether a given singularity admits a crepant resolution.
+• Not all singularities admit crepant resolutions; some singularities are obstructed from being resolved without violating the Calabi–Yau condition.

-• Likewise, no general algorithm is known for computing a crepant resolution of a given singular geometry.
+• No general algorithm is known for computing a crepant resolution of a given singular geometry.
 In practice, one applies all known resolution techniques, guided by mathematical structure and physical expectations.
-A particularly prominent strategy is a sequence of blowups, which we will discuss below.
+A particularly prominent strategy is a sequence of blowups, which we discuss below.

 After applying a resolution strategy, one obtains a partially resolved model.
-For the reasons stated above, we do not currently verify whether the model has been fully resolved—i.e., whether all resolvable singularities have been removed crepantly to the extent possible:
+For the reasons stated above, we do currently no verify whether the model has been fully resolved — i.e., whether all resolvable singularities have been removed crepantly to the extent possible.
+Instead, the following method returns true if resolution techniques were applied and false otherwise.

 is_partially_resolvedMethod